HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam-spnego.md

 **Note:** If you are using on-ramp plug-ins or mobile services, your data traffic is not authenticated by Kerberos tickets or SPNEGO tokens.
 It is instead authenticated through Java EE form-based authentication.

-For more information about Kerberos and SPNEGO, refer to [SPNEGO protocol and Kerberos authentication](https://www.ibm.com/docs/sva/9.0.1?topic=concepts-spnego-protocol-kerberos-authentication) in the IBM Security Access Manager documentation.
+For more information about Kerberos and SPNEGO, refer to [SPNEGO protocol and Kerberos authentication](https://www.ibm.com/docs/sva/9.0.1?topic=concepts-spnego-protocol-kerberos-authentication) in the IBM Security Verify Access documentation.

 **Parent topic:**[Configuring single sign-on](../secure/c_sec_config_sso.md)